tnmy44/gitlab-analytics/transform/snowflake-dbt/macros/common/macros.md

 For example, the `prep_snowplow_unnested_events_all` model requires 800 days of data, which could be covered by unioning multiple monthly partitions.
 In contrast, the `prep_snowplow_unnested_events_all_30` model only requires 30 days of data, necessitating the union of a smaller number of monthly partitions.
 However, both models can leverage the `macro_prep_snowplow_unnested_events_all` macro to apply the same transformation logic to their respective unioned data sets.

 {% enddocs %}

+{% docs utm_campaign_parsing %}

+Parses the new Marketing utm_campaign parameter into its consituent pieces, to be used in marketing reporting.

+{% enddocs %}

+{% docs utm_content_parsing %}

+Parses the new Marketing utm_content parameter into its consituent pieces, to be used in marketing reporting.

+{% enddocs %}